 2. Supply of Services

+a.
+In General

 The supply of services is also subject to VAT if the services are either rendered or utilized in Chile.
 It is immaterial that the fee for the services is paid or received abroad.
 A service is deemed rendered in Chile if the activity is undertaken in Chile, irrespective of the place where the service is actually utilized.
 Furthermore, a service performed abroad for use by a Chilean beneficiary is also subject to VAT.
 For purposes of VAT, a service is the supply of activities rendered by one person to another for consideration, which may be in the form of a fee, commission, interest or any other form of remuneration.